 15 Ways You Can Help Someone With Anxiety Disorder

 People who experience anxiety disorder are generally intelligent, creative, compassionate, and determined.
-But they can easily become inward-focused, frightened, short-tempered, confused, discouraged, distant, uncaring, child-like, and seemingly hypochondriac once an anxiety disorder becomes established.
+But many become inward-focused, frightened, confused, discouraged, and seemingly hypochondriac once an anxiety disorder develops.

-Most sufferers don’t want to be sick and would give anything to feel normal again.
-But because of the nature of anxiety disorder, they often feel trapped in a battle with confusion, fear, and despair, and with seemingly no way out.
+Most anxiety disorder sufferers don’t want to be sick and would give anything to feel normal and live a normal life like everyone else.
+But because of the nature of anxiety disorder, they often feel trapped in a battle with seemingly no way out.

 Anxiety disorder is a real condition that can affect a person on many levels.
 Their struggle is real!

 Issues with anxiety are caused by overly apprehensive behavior, which are learned ways of coping with life.
-Behaviors are learned during our formative years (generally considered to be from birth to age 8 or so).
-Most anxiety disorder sufferers learned their overly apprehensive behavior directly or indirectly from a parent(s) or those who raised them and/or greatly influenced them when growing up.
+Behaviors are learned during our formative years (generally considered to be from birth to age 8).
+Most anxiety disorder sufferers learned their overly apprehensive behavior directly or indirectly from a parent(s), those who raised them, or those who greatly influenced them when growing up.

 In an online poll we conducted, 93 percent of respondents said they had a parent or parents who worried a lot.

-So it’s not that anxiety disorder sufferers deliberately chose to adopt overly apprehensive behavior as a way of coping with life, but that they adopted that style of behavior thinking it was normal.
-Most are greatly surprised to find out they have issues with anxiety when anxiety begins to cause problems in their lives.
+It’s not that anxiety disorder sufferers deliberately chose to adopt overly apprehensive behavior as a way of coping with life, but that they adopted that style of behavior believing it was normal.
+Most are surprised to find out they have issues with anxiety when anxiety begins to cause problems in their lives.

-In order to overcome anxiety disorder, anxiety disorder sufferers need to learn healthy ways of coping with life, which then eliminates issues with anxiety.
+To overcome anxiety disorder, anxiety disorder sufferers need to learn healthy ways of coping with life, which then eliminates issues with problematic anxiety.
 To that end, overcoming anxiety disorder requires getting the right information, help, and support.

-Rather than believing anxiety disorder sufferers are trapped in a condition they can’t do anything about, know that with the right information, help, and support, they can overcome a struggle with anxiety disorder…and for good.
+Rather than believing anxiety disorder sufferers are trapped in a condition they can’t do anything about, know that with the right information, help, and support, they can overcome a struggle with anxiety disorder.

-While self-help information can be beneficial, often full and lasting recovery requires the assistance and support of an experienced anxiety disorder coach/counsellor/therapist.
-So it’s unrealistic to think a person can just snap themselves out of a struggle with anxiety disorder.
+While self-help information can be beneficial, often lasting recovery requires the assistance and support of an experienced anxiety disorder therapist, and one who is familiar with the many underlying factors that cause issues with anxiety.
+So, it’s unrealistic to think a person can just snap themselves out of a struggle with anxiety disorder.